WindFox8/Memrise/README.md

 # Memrise

-Website about task scheduler using React, C#, .Net, Entity framework and SQL Server
+Website about a task scheduler connected to a database with its own API developed in React, .Net, Entity framework and SQL Server, has a login system, task organizer by directory, CRUD system, marker of important and completed tasks as well as a task search bar